-6. The national government and a provincial government may adopt such legislative or other measures as may be necessary to support and strengthen 35 the capacity of traditional councils and kingship councils within the province to fulfill their functions.".
+6. The national government and a provincial government may adopt such legislative or other measures as may be necessary to support and strengthen the capacity of traditional councils and kingship councils within the province to fulfill their functions.".

-- 8. Section 17 of the principal Act is hereby amended by- - (a) the substitution for subsection (1) of the following subsection:

-"(1) (a) A local house of traditional leaders must be established in accordance with provincial legislation for the area of jurisdiction of a district municipality or metropolitan municipality where more than one [senior traditional leadership] traditional council exists in that district municipality or metropolitan municipality.

-(b) The electoral college mentioned in subsection (2)(b) must ensure that members of a local house of traditional leaders are broadly representative of the different traditional leadership positions and also of the areas falling within the district municipality or metropolitan municipality in question.";
+- 8. Section 17 of the principal Act is amended - - (a) by the substitution for subsection (1) of the following subsection: - "(1) (a) A local house of traditional leaders must be established in accordance with provincial legislation for the area of jurisdiction of a district municipality or metropolitan municipality where more than one [senior traditional leadership] traditional council exists in that district municipality or metropolitan municipality. - (b)The electoral college mentioned in subsection (2)(b) must ensure that members of a local house of traditional leaders are broadly representative of the different traditional leadership positions and also of the areas falling within the district municipality or metropolitan municipality in question.

-- (b) the substitution in subsection (2) for paragraph (b) of the following paragraph: "(b) (i) Only persons recognised as traditional leaders must be elected as members of a local house of traditional leaders. - (ii) Members of a local house are elected by an electoral college consisting of all kings or queens, or their representatives, and senior 55 traditional leaders residing within the district municipality or metropolitan municipality in question.".
+- (b) by the substitution for paragraph (b) of the following paragraph: - "(b)(i) Only persons recognised as traditional leaders must be elected as members of a local house of traditional leaders. - (ii) Members of a local house of a local house are elected by an electoral college consisting of all kings or queens, or their representatives, and senior traditional leaders residing within the district municipality or metropolitan municipality in question.

-Insertion of section 27A in Act 41 of 2003
+Addition of section 27A to Act 41 of 2003

-9. The following section is hereby inserted in the principal Act after section 27:
+9. The following section is inserted in the principal Act after section 27:

-"Regulatory powers
+"Regulatory Powers

-- 27A.
-(1) The President may, by notice in the Gazette, make regulations regarding- - (a) any matter that must or may be prescribed in terms of this Act; - (b) any ancillary or administrative matter that it is necessary to prescribe for the proper implementation or administration of this Act. - (2) Before any regulations are made under this section, the President must- - (a) consult- - (i) the Minister responsible for local government: - (ii) the National House of Traditional Leaders; - (iii) the provincial house of traditional leaders; and - the provincial departments responsible for traditional leadership. - (b) publish the draft regulations in the Gazette for public comment; and - (c) submit the draft regulations to Parliament for parliamentary scrutiny at 20 least one month before their promulgation.".
+27A.
+The President may issue regulations relating to any matter which is considered necessary or expedient to prescribe for achieving the objects of this Act.".

-- 10. (1) Section 28 of the principal Act is amended by- - (a) the substitution for subsection (4) of the following subsection: - "(4) A tribal authority that, immediately before the commencement of 25 this Act, had been established and was still recognised as such, is deemed to be a traditional council contemplated in section 3 and must perform the functions referred to in section 4: Provided that such a tribal authority must comply with section 3(2) within [one year] five years of the commencement of this Act.";

-(b) the substitution for subsection (5) of the following subsection:

-"(5) Any community authority that had been established in terms of applicable legislation and still existed as such immediately before the commencement of this Act, continues to exist until it is disestablished in accordance with provincial legislation, which disestablishment must take 35 place within [two] five years of the commencement of this Act, except where the traditional leadership related to that community authority is still under investigation by the Commission in terms of section 25(2) in which case the community authority concerned must be administered as if the relevant establishing legislation had not been repealed.";

-(c) the substitution for subsection (7) of the following subsection:

-"(7) The Commission must, in terms of section 25(2), investigate the position of paramountcies and paramount chiefs that had been established and recognised, and which were still in existence and recognised, before the commencement of this Act, before the Commission commences with any other investigation in terms of that section [.]:Provided that where a vacancy occurs before the final decision by the Commission, the Premier of the province concerned must appoint a person to act as a paramount chief as if the relevant establishing legislation had not been repealed."; and paramount chief be withdrawn by the President by notice in the Gazette.".
+- 10. (1) Section 28 of the principal Act is amended by - - (a) the substitution for subsection (4) of the following subsection, with a retrospective effect: - "(4) A tribal authority that, immediately before the commencement of this Act, had been established and was still recognised as such, is deemed to be a traditional council contemplated in section 3 and must perform the functions referred to in section 4: Provided that such a tribal authority must comply with section 3 (2) within [one year] five years of the commencement of this Act."; - (b) the substitution for subsection (5) of the following subsection, with a retrospective effect: - "(5) Any community authority that had been established in terms of applicable legislation and still existed as such immediately before the commencement of this Act, continues to exist until it is disestablished in accordance with provincial legislation, which disestablishment must take place within [two] five years of the commencement of this Act, except where the traditional leadership related to that community authority is still under investigation by the Commission in terms of section 25(2)[.] in which case the community authority concerned must be administered as if the relevant establishing legislation had not been repealed."; - (c) the substitution for subsection (7) of the following subsection: - "(7) The Commission must, in terms of section 25(2), investigate the position of paramountcies and paramount chiefs that had been established and recognised, and which were still in existence and recognised, before the commencement of this Act, before the Commission commences with any other investigation in terms of that section [.]:Provided that where a vacancy occurs before the final decision by the Commission, the Premier of the province concerned must appoint a person to act as a paramount chief as if the relevant establishing legislation had not been repealed."; and

-(d) the addition of the following subsection:
+(d) the insertion of the following subsections after subsection (7):